-19+ JavaScript Shorthand Coding Techniques — SitePoint
+25+ JavaScript Shorthand Coding Techniques — SitePoint

-This really is a must read for any JavaScript-based developer.
-I have written this article as a vital source of reference for learning shorthand JavaScript coding techniques that I have picked up over the years.
-To help you understand what is going on I have included the longhand versions to give some coding perspective.
+This really is a must read for any JavaScript developer.
+I have written this guide to shorthand JavaScript coding techniques that I have picked up over the years.
+To help you understand what is going on, I have included the longhand versions to give some coding perspective.

-June 14th, 2017: This article was updated to add new shorthand tips based on ES6.
-If you want to learn more about the changes in ES6, sign up for SitePoint Premium and check out our screencast A Look into ES6
+August 25th, 2019: This article was updated to add new shorthand tips based on the latest specifications.
+If you want to learn more about ES6 and beyond, sign up for SitePoint Premium and check out our extensive library of modern JavaScript resources.

 1. The Ternary Operator

-This is a great code saver when you want to write an if..else statement in just one line.
+This is a great code saver when you want to write an

 Longhand: